 1. No explicit output-language instruction

-How to spot it: Search your prompt template for the word “English” or “Chinese” (or whatever target).
-If neither output language nor input language is named, this is the bug.
+How to spot it: search your prompt template for the target-language name (English, Chinese, etc.).
+If neither the output language nor the input language is named, this is the bug.

 2. System prompt language differs from user input language

-How to spot it: Reproduce by sending a system prompt in language A and a user message that is mostly language B. If the reply matches B, you have this pattern.
+How to spot it: reproduce with a system prompt in language A and a user message that is mostly language B. If the reply matches B, you have this pattern.

 3. Mixed-language few-shot examples

-Your few-shot block has 3 examples — 2 in English, 1 in Chinese.
-The model treats this as “either is acceptable” and picks based on input.
+Your few-shot block has three examples: two in English, one in Chinese.
+The model reads that as “either is acceptable” and picks based on the input.

-How to spot it: Audit the examples in your prompt template.
-If they are not all in the target output language, fix the examples.
+How to spot it: audit the example outputs in your template.
+If they are not all in the target output language, that is the leak.

 4. The input contains a different-language quote

 User asks in English: “Summarize this review.”
 The review is a long Japanese block.
-The model echoes the dominant language of the content to summarize, not the question.
+The model echoes the dominant language of the content being processed, not the language of the question.

 5. Mid-conversation language switch sticks

-User opened in English, switched to Chinese for one turn, then back to English.
-The assistant kept replying in Chinese because the last user turn it saw was Chinese during its KV-cache window.
+The user opened in English, switched to Chinese for one turn, then back to English.
+The assistant kept replying in Chinese because the most recent foreign-language user turn is still in the conversation history it conditions on.

 6. Translation task confused with summarization

 Prompt: “Process this Spanish article.”
-Ambiguous — translate?
+Ambiguous: translate?
 Summarize?
 Extract?
-Without a task verb, the model often defaults to translation, especially across languages.
+Without a task verb, the model often defaults to translation across languages.

-How to spot it: The prompt uses a verb like “process,” “handle,” or “deal with” instead of “summarize in English.”
+How to spot it: the prompt uses a vague verb like “process,” “handle,” or “deal with” instead of “summarize in English.”

 7. Language inferred from output schema, but schema is empty

 You ask for JSON.
-The JSON keys are English.
-But values can be any language.
-The model fills values in the input language because the schema didn’t force English.
+The keys are English, but the values can be any language.
+The model fills values in the input language because the schema never constrained them.
+Structured-output / constrained-decoding modes (OpenAI strict json_schema, Anthropic tool schemas) enforce the shape of the output, not the language of free-text values, so a schema alone will not save you here.

-How to spot it: JSON schema/example shows English keys but no language constraint on values.
+How to spot it: the JSON schema or example shows English keys but no language rule on the string values.

 Shortest path to fix

-Step 1: State the output language explicitly, in the system prompt
+Step 1: State the output language as the highest-priority rule, at the top

 You are a summarization assistant.

-Step 2: Repeat the language requirement in the user prompt for high-risk calls
+Step 2: Repeat the language requirement at the end of high-risk user prompts

 [long Japanese article here]